 DEEP WELL OR CHICKERING ROADTrailHEAD

-The Natchez Trace is an ancient path first used by Native Americans and, later, early European and American explorers and traders to travel between what is now Nashville and Natchez, MS. You can follow this path along portions of the Cane Connector and Warner Woods trails in Edwin Warner Park.
+The Natchez Trace is an ancient path first used by Native Americans and, later, early European and American explorers and traders to travel between what is now Nashville and Natchez, MS. You can follow this path along portions of the Cane Connector and Harpeth Woods trails in Edwin Warner Park.

 Edwin Warner & Percy Warner